 Life is a series of failures punctuated by brief successes.
 That’s honesty.
 Failure is not necessarily bad.
 It’s reality.

 With a “personal brand”, you suddenly pretend to be super successful, a “businesswoman” in Kardashian’s case – failure is non-existent, and out of your mind comes the exact mathematical formulas that if someone drinks your Cola and snorts your Ecstasy then they too will have the pretty girl, the success, the money, the accoutrements.

 Each time he’s in some other blue lagoon on some random part of the world, with a blonde girl (different each Christmas) with huge fake breasts and they are snorkeling or hugging in the water (blue blue aqua) or staring off into a beautiful mediterranean ancient city.
-He makes money.
-Lots of it.

 And you can’t even look at him, the girl is so beautiful and her eyes are staring at him and she’s kissing him and it’s all over his facebook page.

 The only problem is, “and you can’t tell anyone because this is the beautiful part” he is telling me in his tell-all because he’s a good friend and knows I will never reveal his name: is that he’s gay.
 He picks up his boyfriends in dungeons.

 Honesty is about the scars. it’s about the blemishes.
 But it’s more than just bragging about failure, which could be a form of ego.
 It’s about truly helping people.